 You can create one or several privacy masks to hide parts of the image.

-Adjust the size, color, and name of the privacy mask according to your needs.
+Adjust the size and placement of the privacy mask according to your needs.

 You can add an image as an overlay in the video stream.